Lazareena/Comp124-s14-hw6/README.md

  * The small-WikAPIdia database contains a small subset of the pages (about 20,000).

 You will want to use the small database to reduce the startup time of your program during testing.
+However, you will ocassionaly want to revel in the glory of the full database.

 If you work on lab computers: